cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 </figure>

-The same thing is true for the **project name**.
+The same level of care should be used for your **project name**.
 Make sure you get it right quickly or be prepared for fiddling with identifiers in many different files.

 ### ☑ Make sure sub EPackages are not used

-An additional note from the previous one.
 There is no such thing as a **sub**-EPackage.
+Let's just pretend this capability never existed in Ecore (and by the way, you can't do this in Xcore)

 Allowing the definition of subpackages within an EPackage was, in retrospect, a bad decision as there is no special meaning here.
 A domain =  an EPackage, its identification => the nsURI.

-There is a good reason Ed did not allow this to be when designing XCore.
-Just don't use it or you'll be exposed to slightly different intepretation of this among tools (do I have to import a subpackage when I already imported the parent one ?
-The other way around ?).
+Just don't use it or you'll be exposed to slightly different intepretation of this among tools, one might declare a subpackage if a parent is declared, or the other way around, or not at all.

-One EPackage,  one ``.ecore`` file.
+In a nutshell, one EPackage,  one ``.ecore`` file, and your life will be simpler.

+___

 ## Design